 In southwest Minnesota, the Okabena-Ocheda Watershed District is tagging and tracking carp in an effort to find out where they congregate in the winter.
 The data is hoped to reveal the potential for a wintertime seining event.
 Lake Okabena has two to three times more carp than a healthy lake should have.
 It’s been determined

-The water of Hamilton Harbor in Ontario, Canada, has been used and abused over the decades, as sewage water and industrial by-products have flowed into the port since the 1800s with devastating consequences for the harbour’s flora and fauna.
+The water of Hamilton Harbour in Ontario, Canada, has been used and abused over the decades, as sewage water and industrial by-products have flowed into the port since the 1800s with devastating consequences for the harbor’s flora and fauna.
 Today, treated sewage water, which isn’t fully cleansed of algae-causing nutrients, is still released into the